domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

 ### Inductive step

-Given a tree $T$ with $I+1$ internal nodes, take one of it's internal nodes whose children are both leaves and remove it's children.
-The node we selected now becomes a leaf node itself, making tree $T$ consist of only $I$ internal nodes which by our inductive hypothesis, must consist of $I+1$ leaves.
-Now add both children back to the node and notice the number leaves increases by $1 \text{ from } L+1 \Rightarrow L+2$ (as our selected node is no longer a leaf node) and the number of internal nodes increases from
-$I \Rightarrow I+1$ as our selected node is now an internal node.
-This means $T$ has $I+1$ internal nodes and $L+2$ leaves.
-This is what we get when we substitute $I$ from our inductive hypothesis with
+Let $T$ be a full binary tree with $I+1$ internal nodes. $T$ has at least one internal node so it must have at least two leaves.
+Select a leaf $v$ at maximal depth so that $v$'s sibling is also a leaf at maximal depth.
+Remove $v$ and its sibling.
+The parent of $v$ and its sibling was an internalnode but is now a leaf.
+The resulting tree is a full binary tree with
+$I$ internal nodes which by the inductive hypothesis contains $L = I + 1$ leaves.
+Adding
+$v$ and its sibling back to their parent makes their parent an internal node again increasing the number of internal nodes from $I \Rightarrow I+1$ and the number of leaves from $I+1 \Rightarrow I+2$.
-$I+1$, thus proving by induction, that all full trees have one more leaf $L$ than internal nodes $I \quad
+This clearly equals $(I + 1) + 1$ thus proving by induction that the number of leaves for any full binary tree with $I$ internal nodes is $I+1 \quad \blacksquare$.
-\blacksquare$.

 ## 2.)
 The total number of nodes $N$ in a tree with $I$ internal nodes is $N = 2I + 1$